 And there are passengers lining up to help hoist those sails, and that’s when the stirring strains of Vangelis’ “Conquest of Paradise” waft over the deck.
 The music is from the movie, 1492, which although expected to be a hit as its release in 1992 was timed to commemorate the 500th anniversary of Columbus’ journey to the New World, was in fact a bit of a rating dud, despite the stirring music.
 This ship, on the other hand, is exceptional and scores well in the Berlitz Guide to Cruising and Cruise Ships and on the popular Cruise Critic website.
 More importantly it gets the thumbs-up from everyone who has sailed on her.

-Star Flyer is still tripping about today- in the Mediterranean and in the Caribbean and Cuba and on trans-Atlantic voyages that link these seas.
-Identical sibling, Star Clipper, is currently based in Asia and is operating regular seven-day cruises from Bali (alternate eastern and western itineraries) and other sailings from Phuket throughout 2018 until March 2019.
-Bali itineraries call at Lovina on the island’s northern coast, Komodo and Lombok; Phuket itineraries call at the same islands and ports I visited two decades ago – Ko Surin, the Similan islands, Langkawi and the wonderful krast-studded Phang Nga Bay, while a new stop is Ko Hong, said to be Thailand’s quietest beach.
+Star Flyer is still tripping about today; in the Mediterranean and in the Caribbean and Cuba and on trans-Atlantic voyages that link these seas.
+Identical sibling, Star Clipper, is currently based in Asia and is operating regular seven-day cruises from Bali, alternate eastern and western itineraries, and other sailings from Phuket until March 2019.
+The Bali itineraries call at Lovina on the island’s northern coast, Komodo and Lombok; Phuket itineraries call at the same islands and ports I visited two decades ago – Ko Surin, the Similan islands, Langkawi and the wonderful krast-studded Phang Nga Bay.
+A new stop is Ko Hong, said to be Thailand’s quietest beach.